MarsellaMamusung/MarsellaMamusung/README.md

 ---

-Hi, I'm Marsella Iriana Mamusung.
+Hi guyss, I'm Marsella Iriana Mamusung - aka sella.
 Welcome to my GitHub profile!
 I am an Informatics Engineering student at the University of Papua, currently participating in the MSIB Independent Study Program.

 ---